gertrude-app/web/docs/app/src/pages/index.md

 code.** Enter the connection code that you wrote down earlier.
 When you submit the code you should receive a confirmation that the Gertrude Mac app is successfully connected.

-{% image src="connect-to-user.png" caption="Click to connect, and enter youe connection code" /%}
+{% image src="connect-to-user.png" caption="Click to connect, and enter your connection code" /%}

 ### Enabling the internet filter